NimaOS/jade-gui/README.md

 # Jade GUI

-The libadwaita/gtk based gui installer using jade as the backend.
+The libadwaita/gtk based gui installer using nimaos-inst as the backend.

 ## 💡 Features